IronGeek/vscode-darklight/README.md

 ## License

-This project is licensed under the terms of [The MIT license](LICENSE).
+This project is licensed under the terms of [The MIT License](LICENSE).